Thistle

 wares to wares

-in june she starts
+in june you start

 the whole affair